What is educational travel?

 Getting out into your world with LSC—what difference does it make?

-Educational travel through Lake Superior College can offer avenues for personal growth and career opportunity—it can be part of an education for life.
+Educational travel can offer avenues for personal growth and career opportunity – it can be part of an education for life.

-With regards to personal growth, experiences abroad can help us to grow and mature as individuals by forcing us to step out of our comfort zone.
-Takings steps out into the larger world can lead to steps out of one’s limited self, so to speak.
-Discovering the unknown world out there can be a ticket to finding paths within oneself that you didn’t even know existed—a realization that you can be a bigger you.
+With regards to personal growth, experiences abroad can help you to grow and mature as an individual by forcing you to step out of your comfort zone.
+Taking steps out into the larger world can lead to steps out of one’s limited self, so to speak.
+Discovering the unknown world out there can be a ticket to finding paths within oneself that you didn’t even know existed – a realization that you can be a bigger you.

 And then there are the potential career opportunities down the road.
 We live in an increasingly interconnected world and knowing how to communicate and interact effectively with people from other parts of the world might well make the difference in your future career.
-When considering for a moment who I work with here at the college, faculty colleagues from Poland, Finland, and Bulgaria come to mind, as do maintenance staff folks from Turkey and Italy.
-Duluth is an international city and time abroad can help one better appreciate the diversity of other cultures.
+When considering for a moment who I work with here at the college, colleagues from Poland, Finland, Bulgaria, Turkey, and Italy come to mind.
+Duluth is an international city, and time abroad can help you better appreciate the diversity of other cultures.
 Travel can also open up avenues for future jobs and careers that you had never before realized were possible.
-There are Americans living and working in countries all over the world and you never know—that might be you one day.
-Getting out into your world can be life changing, but even if it’s not—it is just plain fun and a cool thing to do.
+There are Americans living and working in countries all over the world, and you never know – that might be you one day!
+Traveling abroad can be life changing, but at the very least, it is just plain fun and a cool thing to do.
 Get out into your world!

 Educational travel and study abroad—what’s the difference?

-Both experiences are worthy of your consideration and involvement, but they are different animals.
-First there is the difference in time commitment—educational travel opportunities at LSC typically last from 7 to 21 days.
-Study abroad programs are longer—running from one-month summer programs through semester-long exchanges and even stays abroad lasting a full-academic year.
-The second factor is cost—our shorter programs typically cost substantially less than their longer, study abroad counterparts.
-For example, the May 2017 program to Italy and France cost approximately $3650 per student, while a semester in Montpelier, France through the U of MN, Twin Cities cost about $23, 500 for Spring Semester 2017.
-Another difference is found in the extent of the academic work involved—educational travel at LSC requires that students enroll in a 1-3 credit global studies course attached to the trip, while study abroad programs normally include 12-15 credits of coursework.
+Both experiences are worthy of your consideration and involvement, but they are different opportunities.
+First there is the difference in time commitment – educational travel at LSC typically lasts from 7 to 21 days.
+Study abroad programs are longer – running from one-month summer programs through semester-long exchanges and even stays abroad lasting a full-academic year.
+The second factor is cost – shorter programs typically cost substantially less than their longer, study abroad counterparts.
+For example, the May 2019 program to Italy and France cost approximately $4250 per student, while a semester in Montpelier, France through the U of MN, Twin Cities cost about $23, 500 for spring semester 2019.
+Another difference is found in the extent of the academic work involved – educational travel at LSC includes non-credit learning prior to travel or a 1-3 credit global studies course attached to the trip, while study abroad programs normally include 12-15 credits of coursework.
+Again – both of these approaches to spending time abroad have their place.
+You can decide which is right for you or perhaps you’ll start with some educational travel at LSC and end with a study abroad experience at your transfer college or university.

 Can student loans be applied toward educational travel programs at LSC?

-Yes they can—though the Lake Superior College staff who manage, promote, and administer these opportunities recommend that students think very carefully about the long-term implications of this added debt.
+Maybe.
+They can if the program includes a class – though we strongly recommend that students think very carefully about the long-term implications of this added debt.
 Your obligation to repay this loan money will continue long after the class and travel associated with it are done.
-Consider taking on an extra job, moving home for a semester, or finding other ways to finance your participation before deciding to go the student loans route.
-It is ultimately up to each student to decide—this might be a life-changing, career-enhancing experience that will prove to be well worth the investment.
-Or it might just be a really interesting, eye-opening trip that does not pay many dividends down the road of life.
-You won’t know until you get there but it is right to think about it before you go.
+As an alternative, consider taking on an extra job, moving home for a semester, asking grandparents to pay part of it, or finding other ways to finance your travel before deciding to go the student loan route.
+It is ultimately up to each student to decide – this might be a life-changing, career-enhancing experience that will prove to be well worth the investment.
+Or it might just be a really interesting, eye-opening trip that provides memories that last a lifetime.
+You won’t know until you get there, but it is right to think about it before you go.